Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: Introduction

 \subsection{Geometric interpretation: enumeration of unicellular discrete spaces}

-It is known that, by duality, edge-colored graphs with $q+1$ colors encode $q$-dimensional triangulations \cite{Italians}, with the property that a colored graph is bipartite iff its dual $q$-dimensional triangulated space is orientable.
+By duality, edge-colored graphs $G$ with $q+1$ colors encode $q$-dimensional colored triangulations $\cT(G)$ (for more details on this duality, see e.g.~\cite{Italians}).
+The colored graph $G$ is said to represent the topological space $\lvert\cT(G)\rvert$ triangulated by $\cT(G)$, and every homeomorphic space.
+A colored graph is bipartite if and only if the space it represents is orientable.
+A $q$-dimensional triangulation is colored if its $(q-1)$-simplices carry a color $c\in \llbracket 0,q\rrbracket$, so that the $q+1$ $(q-1)$-simplices incident to a given $q$-simplex have different colors.
 In our case however, the color 0 is given a special role, as we only focus on color-$0i$ cycles.
-In this case, we can interpret the colored graphs as representing discrete spaces obtained by gluing together some building blocks along the elements of their triangulated boundaries \cite{LL}, such as e.g.~octahedra \cite{octa}.
+In this case, we can interpret the colored graphs as dual to discrete spaces obtained by gluing together some building blocks along the elements of their triangulated $(q-1)$-dimensional boundaries \cite{LL}.